 Here are a few common types of parking lot accident scenarios:

-Variables That May Affect Who Is At-Fault
+Variables That May Affect Fault After a Car Accident

-For example, the first scenario of a rear-end collision outlines that the trailing driver is almost always at fault.
-But let’s throw in a curveball: the front driver was COMPLETELY DRUNK and randomly stopped in the middle of the road for NO REASON.
+For example, the first car accident scenario of a rear-end collision outlines that the trailing driver is almost always at fault.
+But let’s throw in a curveball: the front driver was drunk and randomly stopped in the middle of the road for no reason.
 In this case, the lead driver would likely bear fault.